Skip to content

 I follow the Freakonomics podcast.
 It’s very interesting because it’s not only economics, but it also covers how policy intersects with common problems that you find on a daily basis.

-For everyone working on climate, please go and read the most recent IPCC report.
+For everyone working on climate, please go and read IPCC report.
 Also try to connect with the people that are organizing around where you are.
 Get to know not only what’s being thought about and done on the global landscape, but also at the local level.

 Evans School Remains Among Best in the Nation